 - Echinacea reduces inflammation, shortens the lengths of colds, reduces anxiety, and promotes the growth of healthy cells (and you can easily harvest its seeds)

-- No products found lowers blood pressure, relieves migraines, combats arthritis, and may ease menstrual cramps.
+- Feverfew lowers blood pressure, relieves migraines, combats arthritis, and may ease menstrual cramps.

 - Peppermint eases upset stomachs, relaxes muscle pain, and diminishes bad breath.